takenet/blip-docs/source/includes/en/authentication.md

 </aside>

 <blockquote class="lang-specific http">
 <p>Imagine a chatbot with an Authorization 'Key bWVzc2FnaW5naHViQHRha2VuZXQuY29tLmJyOjEyMzQ='.
-To send a message from this bot to a BLiP user, use:</p>
+To send a message from this bot to a Blip user, use:</p>
 </blockquote>

 ```http